Pat's Pitches: Sports editor will be on injured reserve for a while

 Both surgeries were successful in reducing the pain, but a doctor warned me that I risked reinjury if I kept playing sports that require running.

 I was playing tennis and slowpitch softball, but I stopped playing running sports and just played golf for 20 years until age 50 when I picked up a tennis racket again.
-I got a better knee brace from OFC, I worked out to get in better shape, and I was running and ready to go.
+I got a better knee brace from OFC; I worked out to get in better shape, and I was running and ready to go.
 I've played tennis once or twice a week since then, including once a week for two hours in the winter time at Swanson Tennis Center.

 I could play doubles two hours straight with little pain.
-But about 6 months ago, my right knee started hurting, swelling and stiffening up after about an hour of playing.
+But about six months ago, my right knee started hurting, swelling and stiffening up after about an hour of playing.
 In the last few months, my right knee hurt and stiffened up as soon as I stepped on the court.
 Even just walking through a parking lot to games bothered me.

-So on July 5, I finally saw Dr. Swanson, and he looked at the xrays of my knees which showed no cartilage remaining, bone-on-bone rubbing and misaligned knee caps, and quickly he said, "You need knee replacement surgery."
+So on July 5, I finally saw Dr. Swanson, and he looked at the x-rays of my knees which showed no cartilage remaining, bone-on-bone rubbing and misaligned knee caps, and quickly he said, "You need knee replacement surgery."

 I didn't ask for it, but I wanted knee replacement to be able to walk and later run without pain and stiffness.